Krishnapur massacre: Killings

 On 17 September, the Razakars arrived at the dead of the night in country boats and encircled the entire village.
-On the early morning of 18 September between 4 AM and 5 AM, a group of Pakistani soldiers arrived at Krishnapur from Astagram camp in Kishoreganj.
+In the early morning hours of 18 September, between 4 AM and 5 AM, a group of Pakistani soldiers arrived at Krishnapur from Astagram camp in Kishoreganj.
 The Pakistani contingent arrived in two speedboats in two groups.
 One group of soldiers alighted from the boat and started firing indiscriminately as they entered the village.
 The other group patrolled around the village the speedboat.
 At this time, the Razakars too began to fire as they entered the village and started looting.
 They went from door to door and robbed the villagers of their cash and jewellery at gunpoint.
 The Pakistani soldiers, incited by the Razakars, set fire to all the houses of the village.
 Then they rounded up 130 men in front of the Kamalamayee High School.
 The men were made to stand in a line and burst fired.
 Pramod Ray, Nabadwip Ray and Haridas Ray survived with bullet wounds after being shot.
 They were handicapped for the rest of their lives.

-In the Chandipur locality, there were only 16 families.
-In Chandipur, all the residents were made to stand in a line and burst fired.
+In the Chandipur locality, there were only 16 families, all of whom were made to stand in a line and burst fired.
 45 Hindus were killed.
 Only two persons survived the massacre.
 In Lalchanpur locality, 40 Hindus were rounded up in the residence of Madhu Namashudra.
-After robbing all their cash, they were made to stand in a line and burst fired to death.
+After being robbed, they were made to stand in a line and shot to death.
 Hindus were similarly shot dead in Gokulnagar.

 Investigation

-On 4 March 2010, survivor Haridas Ray filed a lawsuit against Liakat Ali and other Razakars at the Habiganj District Magistrates Court.
+On 4 March 2010, survivor named Haridas Ray filed a lawsuit against Liakat Ali and other Razakars at the Habiganj District Magistrate Court.
 Liakat Ali is from Morakari village, Lakhai Upazila, Habiganj District and the President of Lakhai Upazila Awami League.
 Soon after filing the lawsuit, Ray began to receive death threats from the Razakars.
 On 7 June 2010, he filed a general diary in the police station.
 On 12 August 2010, the Krishnapur massacre was taken up as the first case of crime against humanity by the International Crimes Tribunal from the Sylhet Division.
-According to Habiganj District Muktijoddha Unit Commander Mohammad Ali Pathan, a team from the Liberation War Ministry has toured the mass killing site.